alsadiq99/noise-analysis-breakdown/README.md

 # Noise Analysis Breakdown

-This documentation contains a step-by-step description of the noise analysis of a HIV gene expression assay of Jurkat T cells.
-A time-lapse fluorescence microscopy was perfromed over a Jurkat cell line infected with an HIV feedback vector.
-The vector contained a green fluorescent protein (d2GFP) and an HIV trancription activator.
-Muitple drugs, outlined by the NCI, and their affects on HIV latency were examined.
-After running the assay, the noise analysis was performed over the image data from the microscopy.
+This documentation outlines a step-by-step description of the noise analysis performed in Lu et al., PNAS (2021) [1].
+Single cell time-lapse fluorescence microscopy was performed over 48h of imaging on a clonal T-cell population harboring an active HIV LTR promoter driving a green fluorescent protein (d2GFP) and the HIV trans-activator of transcription (Tat) (i.e. a minimal HIV positive feedback circuit).
+Images from over 1800 compound treatments from the National Cancer Institute (NCI) were acquired and quantified for single cell intensity trajectories after single cell tracking.
+All data are available through a UIUC repository [2].
+The following noise analysis was performed on each well treatment from the drug screen, and can be applied to time-lapse gene expression intensity data of interest.

-Lu, Y., Bohn-Wippert, K., Pazerunas, P. J., Moy, J. M., Singh, H., & Dar, R. D. (2021).
+[1] Lu, Y., Bohn-Wippert, K., Pazerunas, P. J., Moy, J. M., Singh, H., & Dar, R. D. (2021).
 Screening for gene expression fluctuations reveals latency-promoting agents of HIV.
 Proceedings of the National Academy of Sciences of the United States of America, 118(11), e2012191118. https://doi.org/10.1073/pnas.2012191118

+[2] Lu, Yiyang; Bohn-Wippert, Kathrin; Pazerunas, Patrick J.; Moy, Jennifer M.; Singh, Harpal; Dar, Roy D. (2022): Time-lapse Fluorescence Microscopy Images and Gene Expression Data of Single T-Cells Infected with a Minimal HIV Feedback Circuit under 1,806 Drug Treatments.
+University of Illinois at Urbana-Champaign. https://doi.org/10.13012/B2IDB-8103861_V1

 ***